Skip to content

 Adults with sight problems

-- Registration with the Council, following certification of your visual impairment.
+You may be entitled to a Certificate of Vision Impairment (CVI).
+This will give you a registration card and information pack.
+If you have a CVI, we will register you with the Council.
 This may entitle you to some concessions, such as help with NHS costs and public transport.
 It can also help you with welfare benefits claims.

 Adults with hearing problems